sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{< /language-toggle >}}

-Once you've installed cfssl, you can verify that it's beens successfully installed by running
+To verify that cfssl is installed, run:

 {{< code shell >}}
 cfssl version
 {{< /code >}}

-### Create a Certificate Authority (CA)
+## Create a Certificate Authority (CA)

-To generate certificates for Sensu and PostgreSQL, we're going to follow a very similar process to the one in ["Generate certificates for your Sensu installation"][3].
-So if you've already gone through that exercise, this should be familiar.

 Follow these steps to create a CA with cfssl and cfssljson: